thegeneralist01/extract-x-bookmarks/README.md

     - It might ask you whether to prepend or append the URLs - whether a new run should add URLs to the start or end of the file. **Generally, for a linear timeline, you want to append,** so: `a`.
     - It will take some time in the end to **unbookmark** the fetched bookmarks.
 Each time 10 new bookmarks are unbookmarked, it will print a message.

-- To run the script:
+- Run the script until you have all your bookmarks extracted:
 ```bash
 python main.py
 ```